 Faculty, staff, and students gathered as participants offered prayers, remarks, and songs in tribute to America’s veterans.
 The flags served as a meaningful backdrop for the speakers and singers, with each moment captured by the university photographer.

+“Our Veterans Day ceremony allows Marian University to express our appreciation for those who sacrificed so much so that we can live in a free society.
+We hope that those who attended left feeling gratitude towards America’s Veterans, servicemembers, and their families,” said Tony Gearlds, Marian’s new Director of Military Affairs, who organized the ceremony.
 Following the 20-minute ceremony, guests enjoyed boneless chicken wings, Rice Krispie Treats, coffee, and hot chocolate.
 A special table invited attendees to write personal “Thank you” cards for the Marines and Sailors of VMM-162, currently deployed in the Middle East.
-These messages, along with Marian University shirts and other care items, will be sent overseas as tokens of appreciation from the campus community.
+The messages, along with Marian University shirts and other care items, will be sent overseas as tokens of appreciation from the campus community.
+The occasion reflected Marian’s ongoing commitment to faith, service, and gratitude toward those who have served our nation.